-CA represents and warrants as per provisions of IT Act, 2000 & Rules made thereunder that:
+CA represents and warrants as per provisions of the IT Act, 2000 & Rules made there under that;

-- 1. signing private key is protected and no unauthorized person ever has access to that private key; - 2.
+- 1. signing private key is protected and no unauthorized person will ever have access to that private key; - 2.
 Each Subscriber has been required to represent and warrant that all information supplied by the Subscriber in connection with, and/or contained in the Certificate is true. - 3.
-Only verified information appears on the certificate
+Only verified information appears in the certificate